Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 1. Train your network to a minimum of the error function
 2. Calculate which weights can be removed without introducing a lot of error using the inverse Hessian matrix
+3. Remove the weights that can be removed without introducing a lot of error and update the weight matrix (it changes dimension).
-3. Adjust remaining weights to account for removal of the weights.
+4. Adjust remaining weights to account for removal of the weights.
-4. Go to 2 and repeat until some stopping criterion is reached
+5. Go to 2 and repeat until some stopping criterion is reached